siddhpant/bodha/content/posts/2023/10/14/kernel_qemu_setup/index.md

 In this post, I'll outline a way to quickly set up your computer to compile and run kernels on the fly.
 You need to never hassle about it again, we will make aliases along the way so that you just have to use simple commands to do things.
 Tab completion auto-filling the command name makes things very convenient.

 Of course, one should know what an alias is doing before adding them for general use in `.bash_aliases`, so please make sure you understand everything and only then add it.
-Hopefully, I'll be clear, and the context will be obvious if I not mention some things.
+Hopefully, I'll be clear, and the context will be obvious if I do not mention some things.
 I assume basic familiarity with the kernel.

 For those who have already read the article and just wants to see the bash aliases together, I have them (and a couple more) in the following gist: https://gist.github.com/siddhpant/0af22835e6825b90869f583749af2070